Building to the New Flood elevations in an A or V Zone on LBI New Jersey

 - How close am I to a high-risk flood zone?

 - How might flood insurance risks change in the future?

 - How much will flood insurance cost?

-As the damage caused by Hurricane Sandy becomes memory, we must now deal with the new normal and flood insurance plays a major role in this.
-The LBI real estate market is directly impacted by not only the actual cost of flood insurance, but also the public’s perception of how flood insurance rates on Long Beach Island will impact the LBI real estate market.
-If you are considering buying or selling in the LBI real estate market, you must have an understanding of Flood Elevations in an A or V Zone on Long Beach Island NJ as this can be a major (or minor depending on the structure) cost.
-Feel free to contact me, Nathan Colmer, with any questions and I will be happy to help!
+As the damage caused by Hurricane Sandy becomes memory, we must now deal with the new normal, and flood insurance plays a significant role in this.
+The LBI real estate market is directly impacted by the actual cost of flood insurance and the public’s perception of how flood insurance rates on Long Beach Island will impact the LBI real estate market.
+Suppose you are considering buying or selling in the LBI real estate market.
+In that case, you must understand Flood Elevations in an A or V Zone on Long Beach Island NJ, as this can be a high (or minor depending on the structure) cost.
+Feel free to contact me, Nathan Colmer, with any questions, and I will be happy to help!